Michael Jordan: Chaos in the Windy City

-Michael Jordan: Chaos in the Windy City is a 1994 side-scrolling action video game developed by Electronic Arts and published by Ocean for the Super Nintendo Entertainment System.
-The game was released in North America on November 21, 1994 and in Europe on March 11, 1995.
-A Sega Genesis version was planned, but never released.
+Michael Jordan: Chaos in the Windy City is a platform video game developed and published by Electronic Arts for the Super Nintendo Entertainment System.
+The game was released in North America in November 1994 and in Europe by Ocean Software in 1995.
+A Sega Genesis version was planned but never released.

 Gameplay

-The game played much like other two-dimensional platform games of its time, collecting keys and defeating enemies with a variety of different techniques.
+The game played much like other side-scrolling platform games of its time, collecting keys and defeating enemies with a variety of different techniques.
 The player controls Michael Jordan on a quest to save the rest of the players for an All-Star charity game, who have all been kidnapped.
 The player attacks enemies using different basketballs, each with its own ability; for example, the freeze ball can freeze the ground and create a slippery surface, the bomb ball makes a large explosion, and so on.
 The player must find keys throughout the game to unlock different doors and rescue teammates.
 Michael can also slam dunk for a secondary attack.
 This is also used to activate power-up baskets and various checkpoints along the way.